turingschool/lesson_plans/ruby_04-apis_and_scalability/advanced_active_record_queries.markdown

 why it's such an important topic in web application performance and architecture discussions.

+(example anecdote -- infamous twitter fail whale and world cup 2008)

+## Avoiding the DB Bottleneck -- SQL and ActiveRecord Performance Techniques

+Fortunately this doesn't have to be us.

 ### Recap

 Let's briefly revisit our [Query Performance Lesson](http://tutorials.jumpstartlab.com/topics/performance/queries.html) from a few weeks ago.